Prat13k/Analysis-before-wicket/README.md

-# Herculus
+# Cricktic
-A simple blog
+A cricket analytics blog.